hyperledger-archives/sawtooth-core/source/introduction.rst

 Here are the repositories:

 sawtooth-core
-    Contains fundamental classes used throughout the Distributed Ledger project
+    Contains fundamental classes used throughout the Sawtooth Lake project

 sawtooth-validator
     Contains the implementation of the validator process which runs on each node

 sawtooth-mktplace
     Contains the implementation of a transaction family for buying, selling and